-- Hack #5: Make Custom BBQ Rubs in Bulk
+- Make custom BBQ rubs in bulk

 Why Proper Spice Storage Matters

-Hack #1: Use Airtight Containers for Maximum Freshness
+Use Airtight Containers for Maximum Freshness

-Store-bought spice bottles may look cute on your rack, but many aren’t truly airtight.
+Store-bought spice bottles may look cute on your rack, but many aren't truly airtight.
 The solution?
 Transfer your spices into glass jars with rubber-sealed lids.
+These containers block out moisture and air, keeping your spices vibrant and fragrant.
+According to the International Food Information Council, airtight containers reduce oxidation by 90% compared to standard spice shakers.

 Container Type | Air Tightness | Light Protection | Durability |